temporalio/samples-python/encryption_jwt/README.md

 ### Key management

 This example uses the [AWS Key Management Service](https://aws.amazon.com/kms/) (KMS).
-You will need to create a "Customer managed key" then provide the ARN ID as the value of the `AWS_KMS_CMK_ARN` environment variable.
+You will need to create a "Customer managed key" with its Alias set to your Temporal Namespace (replace `.`s with `_`s).
 Alternately replace the key management portion with your own implementation.

 ### Self-signed certificates